 Getting investors mean that you won’t have to handle everything on your own, this also means that other people will own a percentage of your business.

-There’s no sure way reel in an investor but there are processes and basic steps you can follow:
+There’s no sure way to reel in an investor but there are processes and basic steps you can follow:

 - Look for a willing investor

 Look for venture capital firms or individual investors and make sure to do proper research before reaching out.
-You have to know if the investor you’re aiming for has an experience working with startups and also a reputable one.
+You have to know if the investor you’re aiming for has experience working with startups and also a reputable one.

 - Prepare your business plan